Japanese submarine I-11: May–July 1942

-I-11 was formally attached to the Kure Naval District on the day of her commissioning and also became the new flagship of Submarine Squadron 3 that day, replacing the damaged submarine I-8 in that role.
+I-11 was formally attached to the Kure Naval District on the day of her commissioning, with Commander Tsuneo Shichiji in command, and also became the new flagship of Submarine Squadron 3 that day, replacing the damaged submarine I-8 in that role.
 She moved to Kure, Japan, in late May 1942 for work-ups, embarking an 11th Naval Air Arsenal Yokosuka E14Y1 (Allied reporting name "Glen") floatplane for aircraft launch and recovery exercises.

 I-11 departed Kure on 7 June 1942 and proceeded to Kwajalein Atoll, which she reached on 16 June.
 She continued her floatplane launch and recovery exercises at Kwajalein, during which one member of her crew suffered injuries due to an aircraft catapult malfunction.
 On 8 July 1942, she embarked the commander of Submarine Squadron 3, Rear Admiral Chimaki Kono, who transferred his flag from the submarine tender Yasukumi Maru, as well as his six-man staff and a war correspondent from the newspaper Yomiuri Shimbun.